-\item We show that the problem to calculate the value $\abs{\PC \cap \ZZ^n}$ for a polyhedron $\PC$ defined by the system $A x \leq b$, for agiven $A \in \ZZ^{m \times n}$ and $b \in \QQ^m$, can be solved with $O\bigl( \nu^2 \cdot n^3 \cdot \Delta^3 \bigr)$ operations, where $\nu$ is the maximum size of a normal fan triangulation of $\PC$, and $\Delta$ is the maximum value of rank-order subdeterminants of $A$.
+\item We show that the problem to calculate the value $\abs{\PC \cap \ZZ^n}$ for a polyhedron $\PC$ defined by the system $A x \leq b$, for a given $A \in \ZZ^{m \times n}$ and $b \in \QQ^m$, can be solved with $O\bigl( \nu^2 \cdot n^3 \cdot \Delta^3 \bigr)$ operations, where $\nu$ is the maximum size of a normal fan triangulation of $\PC$, and $\Delta$ is the maximum value of rank-order subdeterminants of $A$.
 It refines the $O\bigl(\nu^2 \cdot n^4 \cdot \Delta^3\bigr)$-time algorithm of \cite{SparseILP_Gribanov}.
 As an application, it provides a refined complexity bound for the counting problem in polyhedra of bounded codimension.
 More specifically, it improves the computational complexity bound for counting the number of solutions in the Unbounded Subset-Sum problem.
-See Subsection \nameref{motivation_sec}, more specifically, see the discussion alongside Proposition \ref{delta_counting_complexity_prop}; \end{enumerate}
+See \Cref{sec:counting_alternative}, more specifically, see the discussion alongside \Cref{delta_counting_complexity_prop};

+\item From a practical point of view, our results reduces the lengths of numbers during a certain phase of Barvinok-type methods.
+We hope that this should lead to speedups in practice.
+A discussion of this question is provided in \Cref{sec:counting_barvinok}. \end{enumerate}

 It is easy to see that the guaranty $\norm{x}_1 \leq (m+n)/2$ on an existing solution $x$ of the system \eqref{avoid_sys} is the best possible. \begin{proposition} There exists a family of systems \eqref{avoid_sys} such that $\norm{x}_1 \geq (m+n)/2$ for any solution $x$. \end{proposition} \begin{proof} Fix some positive integer $k$.
 The desired system consists of the constraints $x_i \not= j$, for any $i \in \intint n$ and $j \in \intint[-k]{k}$.
 So, the total number of constraints is $m = (2k + 1) \cdot n$.
 It is easy to see that $\abs{x_i} \geq k + 1$, for any $i \in \intint n$ and any solution $x$ of the system.
 Therefore, $\norm{x}_1 \geq (k+1) \cdot n = (m + n)/2$. \end{proof}